Lolaji/Bitcoin-Donation/README.md

 ### init_payment.php file

-contains the login to create payment address and when the address is successfully created, it will redirect to payment.php
+contains the logic to create payment address and when the address is successfully created, it will redirect to payment.php

 ### payment.php file

 display the payment information and receive notification for payment.
-On this page user will copy the bicoin address generated to make a payment to, and also receive payment notification data sent by blockchain.
+On this page user will copy the bitcoin address generated to make a payment to, and also receive payment notification data sent by blockchain.